Distinguishability-based genuine nonlocality with genuine multipartite entanglement: Preliminaries

-consist a set of basis for the three-qubit system.
-These states are all full-weighted GHZ-like with equal amount of genuine entanglement.
-We call them the three-qubit GHZ basis and they are important in a number of quantum information processing scenarios \cite{Markham2008,Hillery1999,Schauer2010,Rahaman2015,Wang2017,Karlsson1998,Shi2000,Joo2003}.
+are called $d$-dimensional GHZ states, where each $\{|\xi_k^{(i)}\rangle\}_{k=0}^{d-1}$ is any set of orthogonal basis for the $i$th subsystem.
+These states can be proved to be genuinely entangled and they have been considered as generic resources in many quantum information processing tasks \cite{Markham2008,Hillery1999,Schauer2010,Cleve1999,Gottesman2000,Rahaman2015,Wang2017,Karlsson1998,Shi2000,Joo2003}.

-{\textit{Local distinguishability:}} A set of orthogonal (pure) multipartite quantum states, which is priorly known to several spatially separated parties, is said to be locally distinguishable if the parties are able to tell exactly which state they share through some protocol, provided only local measurements and classical communications are allowed.
-Pratically, since the mathematical structure of LOCC measurement is rather complicated, in literature it is usually the separable measurement or the positive-partial-transpose (PPT) measurement that is considered \cite{Bandyopadhyay13,Bandyopadhyay15,Duan09,Yu14,Li17}.
+\textit{Local distinguishability}: A set of orthogonal (pure) multipartite quantum states, which is priorly known to several spatially separated parties, is said to be locally distinguishable if the parties are able to tell exactly which state they share through some protocol, provided only local measurements and classical communications are allowed.
+In the literature, since the mathematical structure of LOCC measurement is rather complicated, it is usually the separable measurement or the positive-partial-transpose (PPT) measurement that is considered \cite{Bandyopadhyay13,Bandyopadhyay15,Duan09,Yu14,Li17}.

-{\textit{Local irreducibility:}} A set of multipartite orthogonal quantum states is said to be locally irreducible if it is not possible to locally eliminate one or more states from the set while preserving orthogonality of the postmeasurement states.
+\textit{Local irreducibility}: A set of multipartite orthogonal quantum states is said to be locally irreducible if it is not possible to locally eliminate one or more states from the set while preserving orthogonality of the postmeasurement states.
 Typical examples of locally irreducible sets include the two-qubit Bell basis and the three-qubit GHZ basis \cite{Halder19}.
 While a locally irreducible set must be locally indistinguishable, the opposite is generally not true.

-{\textit{Distinguishability-based genuine nonlocality and strong nonlocality:}} A set of orthogonal multipartite quantum states are called (distinguishability-based) genuinely nonlocal if they are locally indistinguishable across every bipartition of the subsystems.
-If the states are not locally reducible across any bipartition, then they are called strongly nonlocal.
-Likewise, any strongly nonlocal set is also genuinely nonlocal, while the converse is not true.
-As we will show immediately in the next section, while the three-qubit GHZ basis (\ref{GHZ}) failed to be strongly nonlocal \cite{Halder19}, they are genuinely nonlocal beyond question.
+\textit{Distinguishability-based genuine nonlocality} and \textit{strong nonlocality}: \ \ A set of orthogonal multipartite quantum states is called (distinguishability-based) genuinely nonlocal if the states are locally indistinguishable across every bipartition of the subsystems.
+Furthermore, if the states are locally irreducible across every bipartition, then they are called strongly nonlocal.
+Straightforwardly, a strongly nonlocal set must be also genuinely nonlocal, while the converse is not true.
+As it is shown immediately in the next section, while the three-qubit GHZ basis (\ref{GHZ}) failed to be strongly nonlocal \cite{Halder19}, they are genuinely nonlocal obviously.